Fremantle Stuff > people >

 Henry Manning bought much land in the Colony from 1840, and in 1854 sent a younger brother, Charles Alexander Manning, to manage his estates.
 C.A.
-Manning established a farm in the area where Manning Park is now and built a house called 'Davilak' (short for Davey's Lake, Davey being the previous owner), which became also the name of the Lake, the Road, and the Hotel.
-He also built Manning Hall (aka 'Folly') in Pakenham St on the corner of Short St. >
+Manning established a farm in the area where Manning Park is now and built a house called 'Davilak' (short for Davey's Lake, Davey being the previous owner), which became also the name of the Road to the farm, and a Hotel in South Fremantle.
+He also built Manning Hall (aka 'Folly') in Pakenham St on the corner of Short Street. >

 Charles Manning died in 1869, the cause of death being recorded as 'drink' (Brown: 186) and must have been interred in Skinner St Cemetery.
 There is a gravesite indicated in MCB records in Fremantle Cemetery, Anglican MON A4 0180 - which seems to imply that his remains were reinterred there.

 Charles Alexander Manning came to the State in the early days from the West Indies.